rmuell9/rmmueller.com/content/quotes/index.md

 -Julius Caesar

+> Thought is only a flash between two long nights, but this flash is everything.

+-Henri Poincare

 > No natural humanity has ever existed yet...
 To be natural means, to dare to be as immoral as Nature is.

 -Fredrich Nietzsche _The Will to Power_